-Whatcom Watershed residents, living in the
+Whatcom Watershed residents,

 are invited to participate in the